Measurement-induced Clock in a Lattice Ring of Non-interacting Electrons: Introduction

 In many theoretical studies of time crystals and systems of measurement-induced phenomena, many-body interactions play a fundamental role.
-An interesting and less explored question is whether, instead of many-body interactions, time-periodicity can be observed in non-interacting but solely dissipative systems in their steady state, without the need for external drives or many-body interactions, in which only the interaction with the environment in the form of continuous measurements induces periodic motion in the system.
+An interesting and less explored question is: Can time-periodicity be observed in non-interacting but solely dissipative systems in their steady state, without the need for external drives or many-body interactions, in which only the interaction with the environment in the form of continuous measurements induces periodic motion in the system?
+The study of transport in monitored non-interacting Bose-Hubbard chains~\cite{TurkeshiarXiv2023} displays a profound difference between the average and \emph{typical} properties of the system.
+This suggests the existence of non-trivial spatial density and current profiles that can reveal periodicity in two-time correlations in the steady state of a system with closed boundary conditions.

-In this work, we answer this question in the affirmative by realizing a \emph{measurement-induced clock} in an open quantum system out of equilibrium.
+In this work, we answer the question above in the affirmative by realizing a \emph{measurement-induced clock} in an open quantum system out of equilibrium.
 We propose a toy model consisting of a ring of non-interacting electrons on a lattice, described by a tight-binding model.
-The system is subject to local dissipators, resembling continuous local position measurements.
+The system is subject to local dissipators, resembling continuous quadi-local position measurements.
+Importantly, contrary to Ref~\cite{TurkeshiarXiv2023}, the local position measurements modelled by dissipators in our studied system are quasi-local, with a tunable locality parameter, determining the localization of the wave-function.

 We analyze the system's dynamics using two approaches: the Lindblad master equation and the quantum trajectory method.
 We exactly solve the system for uniform dissipation at every lattice site.
 We observe long-lived decaying oscillations in two-time correlators with a bimodal probability current distribution in the steady state.
 Throughout the dynamics, the repeated measurements localize the wave function of individual quantum trajectories in space so that the system remains highly localized throughout its dynamics, reminiscent of soliton dynamics~\cite{Grelu2012}.
 As a change of direction of the system's wave function occurs at a characteristic time scale, the two-time correlations in the steady-state ultimately fade.
 The toy model of a measurement-induced clock explored in this work shows rich dynamical behavior in the absence of many-body interactions and solely induced by measurements from an environment.